daily-co/react-native-daily-js/README.md

 ## Room configuration

-Your Daily.co room must be configured in a particular way in order for a `react-native-daily-js` client to be able to connect to it: it must specify the property `signaling_impl: ws`.
+Your Daily room must be configured in a particular way in order for a `react-native-daily-js` client to be able to connect to it: it must specify the property `signaling_impl: ws`.

 To create a room with the `signaling_impl` property set appropriately, run the following (replacing `<your-api-key>` with your actual API key):